 A Lake District view, that has to be said as one of the most popular to be seen in Cumbria.
 For those that visit Cumbria and peruse the postcard or calendar section in any of the shops, there is no doubt the image of Ashness Bridge, with Derwentwater and Skiddaw behind will be there……

-For the view seeker this area is amongst the best.
+For the view seeker this area is amongst the best in the Lake District.
 For a free day out with the family you can do much worse than take in the nature and learning this area creates.
-For a less walking day too it is a perfect escape.
+For a less of a walking day too it is a perfect escape.

 Two incredible views in one, up an obscure road up the hill.
 If you are visiting Keswick or Borrowdale, go for it, take in the fresh air and the views.